shanecjones1999/odd-even-calc-generator/README.md

 * The output will determine whether or not the entered value is odd or even.

 ## Purpose
-I think we can get caught up in efficiencies which can lead to difficult to understand solution.
+I think we can get caught up in efficiency which can lead to a difficult to understand solution.
 A great example of this is how we determine whether or not a number is odd or even.
+We usually just run (num % 2 == 0) or (num % 2 == 1) to see if a number is odd or even.
+The (%) operator is sometimes difficult to understand.
+If statements, on the other hand, are about as simple as it gets.
+This software is incredibly easy to understand, and it is decently efficient (linear (O(n) runtime).